Iran–Turkey relations: Contemporary relations

 On 15 February 2021, an Iranian-backed proxy group, Ashab al-Kahf, carried out a missile attack on a Turkish military base in Iraq as retaliation for a Turkish offensive against the Kurdistan Workers' Party (PKK), which is classified as a terrorist group by the US and EU, in northern Iraq.
 Additionally, Harakat Hezbollah al-Nujaba, another Iranian proxy, issued a warning that it would attack Turkey if it did not end its operations in Iraq.
 The attack was perceived as a warning from Iran to Turkey against the latter's operations against the PKK.
 Turkish state-owned media claimed that the attack reflected Iran's support for the group.
 On 23 February, Iran's ambassador to Baghdad, Iraj Masjedi, mentioned that "Turkish forces should not pose a threat or violate Iraqi soil", and criticized Turkish intentions to control Sinjar.
 On 27 February, Turkey's ambassador to Iraq, Fatih Yıldız, tweeted that "Ambassador of Iran would be the last person to lecture Turkey about respecting borders of Iraq".

+In December 2024, the Syrian opposition offensives, tacitly endorsed by Turkey, was launched, resulted in the collapse of the Assad regime, which was backed by Iran; Iranian Foreign Minister Abbas Araghchi had a heated argument against Turkish counterpart Hakan Fidan, before later accused Turkey of enabling the assault, hampering the already difficult relations between Iran and Turkey.
+In the days following the fall of the Assad regime in Syria, Ayatollah Khamenei appeared to blame Turkey, alongside the U.S. and Israel, for the ousting of Bashar al-Assad.
+Khamenei said: "There should be no doubt that what has happened in Syria is the result of a joint American and Zionist plan.
+Yes, a neighboring country of Syria has played a clear role in this regard, continues to do so even now—this is evident to everyone...
+The aggressors I mentioned each have their own motives.
+Their goals are different—some seek to occupy land in northern or southern Syria, while America aims to solidify its foothold in the region."
+Khamenei's reference to a 'neighboring country' is commonly interpreted to mean Turkey.